flokleiser/TramDisplay/ReadMe.md

 To-Do:

 - Currently both WatchOS and IOS widgets only function in one direction --> change it so they accept the UserDefautls from the apps
+- Also currently, WatchOS has its own implementation of TransportService --> adapt it from TransportData.swift like the ios app

 - [ ] Widget properly updating
 - [x] WatchOS Complication properly updating